 Do dogs see us as humans?

-The question might be confusing, but the answer to it is relatively straight forward and easy.
+The question might be confusing, but the answer to it is relatively straightforward and easy.
 And the answer is yes.

 As is scientifically proven, dogs can differentiate between humans, dogs, and other animals.
 A study of the dogs’ canine brain suggested that dogs can process, remember, and recognize faces.
 A particular part of the dog’s brain helps them differentiate between a human and a dog’s face.

-How do dogs view their human family?
+What do dogs think about their human family?

 Like every species, dogs need love, parenting, and a caring family.
-Researches focused on dog behaviors unleash the fact that dogs see their human families just as a human infant does.
+Researches focused on dog behaviors unleash that dogs see their human families just as a human infant does.
 They rely on them for their protection.

-Most of the animals, including horses, cats, and other petrified animals usually run away when exposed to something scary or suspicious.
+Most of the animals, including horses, cats, and other petrified animals, usually run away when exposed to something scary or suspicious.
 Dogs, however, revert to their human caregivers when faced with horrid situations.